JcerelusDev/ClassicUi/README.md

 # ClassicUi
-is a css library that can help us build any web based project very fast with very easy to remember class name.
+is a css library that can help us build any web based project very fast with a very easy to remember class name.

 The Cdn link :